 You can get a fixed blade or a folding blade knife but drawing a fixed blade knife is always faster than a folder.
 Also, since you can attach your knife to your webbing, it just makes more sense to get a fixed blade–you can get some really long fixed blades whereas folders are limited in blade length.

 Many people wonder about what steel they should pick for a combat knife.
 You have basically three options: stainless steel, carbon steel, or a hybrid.
 Stainless steel is soft and dulls easily.
 It also allows you to sharpen it easily and it can withstand a lot of abuse without cracking.
 Carbon steel holds an edge for a very long time but can chip under heavy use.
 It also rusts much faster than stainless steel.
-There are also high carbon stainless steels that gives you the best of both worlds.
+There are also high carbon stainless steels that give you the best of both worlds.
 The only downside to this is that it is more costly than the other two choices.

 The sheath of the knife is very important as well.
 A poor sheath is dangerous.
 You can cut yourself reaching for your knife or, even worse, lose your knife during a march.
 You can go for the classic leather sheath or a synthetic sheath.
 The leather ones are quite slick but won’t do well in high moisture climates.
 The synthetic sheaths are cool but the quality varies a lot.
 Some synthetic sheaths just suck and are basically nylon.
 Others are hard plastic that really adds value to the knife.